joakimremler/YRGO_docker/README.md

 Now we have build our new image called `kalleanka/loop` we are ready to [run](https://docs.docker.com/engine/reference/run/#general-form) it.
 To run this container in the background we add a `-d` flag.

 After that check that your new container is [running](https://docs.docker.com/engine/reference/commandline/ps/).
-If you can see a container that has IMAGE named `kalleanka/loop` you have successfully build and started a own Docker container.
+If you can see a container that has IMAGE named `kalleanka/loop` you have successfully build and started your own Docker container.

 ## 6. Inspect container